Ismail Gamadiid

-Ismail Diriye Gamadiid (born 1960, death announced May 25, 2020) was a Somali politician, teacher, environmentalist and community leader.
+Ismail Diriye Gamadiid (1960 – May 2020) was a Somali politician, teacher, environmentalist and community leader.

 Biography

 Ismail hailed from the Buuhoodle Region.
 He completed his primary education in Xadadhan.
 He went to Cumar Samatar High School in Galkayo.
 He then went on to become a high school teacher in that same high school he had attended.
 Ismail's educations did not end there, he completed his undergraduate degree at Lafoole University majoring in biology.
 He was then awarded a scholarship to the prestigious Oxford University where he studied Environment and Agriculture.
 Upon completing his studies, he chose to return to his motherland and was appointed Director of the Somali Range Agency.

 In 1998, Ismail migrated to Hamilton, New Zealand and worked for many years in his community.
 He was the President of the Waikato Refugee Forum as well as serving as President of the Muslim Association.
 He held these titles for over 10 years respectively.
 In New Zealand, for his contribution to community and refugee resettlement work here, Ismail received a Hamilton Civic Award in 2009.
 Ismail was instrumental in setting up Hamilton's first Islamic early childcare centre - a centre that had a policy to also employ non-Muslim teachers and invites enrollments from families across all faiths.

 Ismail was also known as someone who championed the cause of Muslim girls learning to embrace New Zealand's outdoor pursuits from kayaking to abseiling and tramping.
 He played a pivotal role in convincing and supporting families to encourage girls to take up these activities with confidence.
 Ismail passionately championed many causes, but his biggest cause was always humanity.
 One of Ismail's many legacies was the impact he had on the integration, guidance and education of young Muslim former refugees and immigrants in Waikato.